SpacelyProject/spacely-caribou-common-blocks/spi_controller_interface/README.md

 ### Block Diagram

-Refer to /Documents/Projects/S/SParkDream/SParkDream Reference.pptx on the Fermi Sharepoint for an un-updated block diagram of spi_controller.
+Refer to /Documents/Projects/S/SParkDream/SParkDream Reference.pptx on the Fermi Sharepoint for the block diagram of spi_controller_SP3/SP3A and spi_controller_interface.

 ### AXI Memory Table